Bounds on the suprema of Gaussian processes, and omega results for the sum of a random multiplicative function: Normal comparison results

 Here $f_{h}$ is the density function of $\tilde{Z}^{(h)}$, the range of integration has its obvious meaning, and the second equality uses the fact that

 which follows by expressing the multivariate normal density in terms of its characteristic function.

-Exact Formula 1 provides rigorous support for the intuitive idea that distributions with ``nearby'' covariance matrices may have like behaviour.
-The inequalities that we derive next may express this in a more striking way: they are a composite of results of Li and Shao~\cite{lishao} and of Leadbetter, Lindgren and Rootz\'{e}n~\cite{llr}, although in most respects are unchanged from bounds of Slepian (1962), Berman (1964, 1971), and Cram\'{e}r (1967). \begin{compineq}[Following Leadbetter, Lindgren and Rootz\'{e}n, and Li and Shao] If $\tilde{X}, \tilde{W}, \tilde{u}$ are as in Exact Formula 1, and $\textbf{1}$ denotes the indicator function, then each of the following is an upper bound for $\p(\tilde{X} \leq \tilde{u}) - \p(\tilde{W} \leq \tilde{u})$. \begin{enumerate} \item
+Exact Formula~\ref{ex1} provides rigorous support for the intuitive idea that distributions with ``nearby'' covariance matrices may have like behavior.
+The inequalities that we derive next may express this in a more striking way; they are a composite of results of Li and Shao \cite {lishao} and of Leadbetter, Lindgren and Rootz\'{e}n~\cite{llr}, although in most respects are unchanged from bounds of Slepian, Berman and Cram\'{e}r from the 1960s (see Leadbetter, Lindgren and Rootz\'{e}n's book for the history and references). \begin{compineq}[(Following Leadbetter, Lindgren and Rootz\'{e}n, and Li and Shao)] If $\tilde{X}, \tilde{W}, \tilde{u}$ are as in Exact Formula~\ref{ex1}, and $\mathbf{1}$ denotes the indicator function, then each of the following is an upper bound for $\p(\tilde{X} \leq\tilde{u}) - \p(\tilde{W} \leq\tilde{u})$: \begin{longlist} \item

 \item

 \item